Chair-for-Security-Engineering/Write-Write/README.md

 - Use `#define USE_LIBTEA` if you have libtea installed and want to verify the output
 - Use `#define BENCH` to build eviction sets as fast as possible.
 Also, disable Libtea in this scenario.
 This option basically disables all printf statements within the timed code.
-- `#define RUNS 30` defines the number of repetitions for each canidate measured.
+- `#define RUNS 30` defines the number of repetitions for each candidate  measured.
 30 should give a fairly good detection rate but if performance doesn't matter, it does not hurt to increase this to 300 or so.
 - `#define CACHE_MISS_THRESHOLD 200` defines the cache miss threshold.
 This varies drastically across CPUs.
 In virtualized environments, this is generally higher.
 For standard desktop level CPUs try something like 100.